Is my concealed carry weapons permit honored in Illinois?

 Quick Summary

-Illinois does not recognize concealed carry licenses from other states.
-However, non-residents with a valid license can transport firearms in a vehicle through Illinois.
-If the vehicle is left unattended, the firearm must be stored in a locked vehicle or container.
-Leaving a firearm on your person without an IL permit is an instant felony.
+Illinois does not recognize out-of-state concealed carry licenses.
+However, non-residents can transport firearms in their vehicle through Illinois if stored unloaded in a locked container or the locked vehicle when unattended.
+Carrying a firearm on your person in an unattended vehicle is an 'instant felony'.

 Chapters